 David is admitted to practice in New York and New Jersey, in the Courts of Appeals for the Second and Third Circuits, and in the Southern and Eastern Districts of New York and the District of New Jersey.
-He is a co-chair of the Federal Practice Committee of the New York Chapter of the American Immigration Lawyers Association (AILA), and spoke on panels at the AILA Annual Conferences in 2013, 2012 and 2010 and the AILA New York Chapter Immigration Law Symposium in 2013 and 2008 regarding family-based immigration, criminal immigration issues, removal proceedings and federal court review.
+He is a co-chair of the Federal Practice Committee of the New York Chapter of the American Immigration Lawyers Association (AILA), and spoke on panels at the AILA Annual Conferences in 2014, 2013, 2012 and 2010 and the AILA New York Chapter Immigration Law Symposium in 2013 and 2008 regarding family-based immigration, citizenship issues, criminal immigration issues, removal proceedings and federal court review.
 He is included in Chambers USA, New

 York Super Lawyers (Rising Stars), and the 20th Edition of The Best Lawyers

 in America.
 He was counsel for the petitioner in Pareja v.
 Att’y Gen., 615 F. 3d 180 (3d Cir.
 2010).